College isn't supposed to be easy, but that doesn't mean you can't get help.

 The MSU Internship Program provides all students in all majors with the opportunity to work in a field related to his or her academic major—offering academic credit, résumé-enhancing work experience, and a salary.
 Internships cover a wide range of experiences, including employment in private industry, governmental agencies, and non-profit organizations.
 An internship benefits students by providing the opportunity to explore career options and career-related experiences before having to look for a job.

-The Career Services staff gathers campus job opportunities from all departments and publishes job postings online at the MSU Jobs Network.
+The Career Services staff gathers campus job opportunities from all departments and publishes job postings online at the Mayville State Jobs Network.
 The staff also maintains lists of local, part-time, off-campus employment opportunities for students.

 The Bookstore, located in the MSU Campus Center, provides all required course materials; printed and electronic-access textbooks; general interest books; imprinted sportswear and gifts; supplies and electronic accessories; plus items for your residence hall or apartment.
 Commencement regalia and other graduation items for both students and faculty are also available.